JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 ## NoSQL2
 #### Background:
 It is essential to generate a personalised security screening process when formulating portfolios.
-The criteria the investors may consider include market capitalisation, PE ratio, dividend yield, beta, etc. Designing a query template for the security chosen helps not only investors but also analysts construct a portfolio with the consideration of specific fundamental and risk criteria.
+The criteria that investors may consider includes market capitalisation, PE ratio, dividend yield, beta, etc. Designing a query template for the security chosen helps not only investors but also analysts construct a portfolio with the consideration of specific fundamental and risk criteria.
 #### Aims:
 The query aims to identify the best security in each GICS sector that meets the following criteria:
 1. Market Cap above the sector average.